non-profit-lynn/convenient-delivery/README.md

 ### Support or Contact

 If you are having issues with your app, please check out our [FAQ](FAQ.md) or [contact support](mailto:operators.dba@gmail.com) and we’ll help you sort it out.

 If you can not use any of the solutions in our [FAQ](FAQ.md) you should [check our open issues](https://github.com/non-profit-lynn/convenient-delivery/issues) or [create a new issue](https://github.com/non-profit-lynn/convenient-delivery/issues/new).

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/non-profit-lynn/convenient-delivery/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.